rubymotion-community/sugarcube/README.md

 UIAlertView.alert "This is happening, OK?" { self.happened! }
 # a little more complex
 UIAlertView.alert("This is happening, OK?", buttons: ["Nevermind", "OK"],
-  message: "don't worry, it'll be fine.") {
+  message: "Don't worry, it'll be fine.") {
   self.happened!
 }

-# Full on whiz bangery.
+# Full on whiz-bangery.
 Note the success block takes the pressed button, but as
 # a string instead of an index.
 The cancel button should be the first entry in
 # `buttons:`
 UIAlertView.alert "I mean, is this cool?", buttons: %w[No!
 Sure!
 Hmmmm],